SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-For instance methods on value types (that is, structures and enumerations) you place the ``mutating`` keyword before a method's ``func`` keyword to indicate that the method is allowed to modify the instance it belongs to and / or any properties of that instance.
+For instance methods on value types (that is, structures and enumerations) you place the ``mutating`` keyword before a method's ``func`` keyword to indicate that the method is allowed to modify the instance it belongs to and/or any properties of that instance.
 This process is described in :ref:`Methods_ModifyingValueTypesFromWithinInstanceMethods`.

-If you define a protocol instance method requirement that is intended to mutate instances of any adopting type, mark the method with the ``mutating`` keyword as part of the protocol's definition.
+If you define a protocol instance method requirement that is intended to mutate instances of any type that adopts the protocol, mark the method with the ``mutating`` keyword as part of the protocol's definition.
 This enables structures and enumerations to adopt the protocol